 The History of the Liang furthermore states that elephants were the preferred method of travel for the king.
 Since they are adaptable to cross shallow lakes or water streams, they were suitable for a long trip through the country.

 The king, when he goes out or returns, travel by elephant; the same is true of the concubines and people of the palace.
 When the king sits down, he sits sideways, raising his right knee and letting his left knee fall to the ground.
 A piece of cotton material is spread before him, on which vases of gold and incense burners are laid.

-It is not clear that Buddhism had been introduced to the court of queen Ye-Leiou during the visit of BUddha Gautama prior to the arrival of king Hun Tien.
+It is not clear that Buddhism had been introduced to the court of queen Ye-Lieou during the visit of Buddha Gautama prior to the arrival of king Hun-Tien.
 However, the Chinese source did not mention about it.
 From the fact that a member of the court later bore the title of Sri Mate Sri Man Dharmaraja, it was probable that he was Buddhist.
 In any case, we are sure that Buddhism was not prohibited in the Funan court since it was well known of its openness to the people personal choice.
 On the same token, it appears that people had many options of disposing their death.

 In time of mourning, the custom is to shave off the beard and hair.
 There are four kinds of burial for the dead.
 "Burial by water" consists of throwing the corpse into the water currents.
 "Burial by fire" consists of reducing it to ashes.
 "Burial by earth" consists of burying in a pit, and "burial by birds" consists of abandoning it in the field.